KiddKailash/MorningBrief/README.md

 # Morning Brief Newsletter System

 An automated morning newsletter service that gathers news from multiple sources, generates articles with AI, adds market data and images, and delivers polished newsletters to subscribers—all in 1–2 minutes.
+Preview a system-generated [newsletter](https://morning-brief-66541p5d1-kailashs-projects-1ccb175a.vercel.app/example/newsletter-categorized-preview-2025-09-09T08-27-08).

 ## How It Works